What is a SOAP Note?

 Let’s take a look at this Speech Therapy note for example:

 Client read “Good Night Gorilla” and completed labeling, sequencing, and retelling tasks with 90% accuracy.
 But he was so tired today.
 He also produced word-final /k/ on 5/7 trials with visual prompts in single words, and minimal cues.
 Need to continue using strategies at home and target /k/ and /g/ phonemes.
-This is improved from previous sessions, though mild articulation deficits remain and some phonological processes such as final consonant omission and fronting are ongoing.
-Client benefits from visual cues and is making good progress.
-Overall expressive language skills improved too.

 Implementing the SOAP note framework will help clarify and streamline the data, here is the updated note: